kryllyxofficial01/kryllyxofficial01/README.md

 ### Random Facts About Me
 - High Schooler
-- Currently pursuing a career in Computer Science
+- Currently pursuing a career in Computer Science.
-- Can reach 15 CPS
+- Can reach 15 CPS on mouse and spacebar.

 ---

 ### Projects I'm Currenly Working On
-- A programming language called *Copper*.
+- A programming language called [Copper](https://github.com/copperlanguage/copper).
-- A few different computational redstone builds (CPU and word processor).
+- A BrainF\*ck Interpreter in redstone (because *why not?*).
+- An 8-Bit CPU in redstone (has been put on hold temporarily).
-- A multipurpose Discord bot called *Parthird* (name is an inside joke).
+- A multipurpose Discord bot called [Parthird](https://github.com/kryllyxofficial01/parthird) (name is an inside joke).

 ### Tools I Use
 <p align="left">